 You preach the gospel in this Church.
 You speak of Jesus and the love he has for them.
 You witness and tell them you were once a very sad woman on your first trip to Peru, but then you found Jesus and he healed your heart.
 You share God’s promises with them.
 You speak of the love the Father has for each one of them.
 You tell them God sees you, knows you, and delights in you.
 He died for you, and forgives all sin, but we need to always honor God, and our mother and father.
 You call down the Holy Spirit and fire.
 Then you lay hands on every single child.
 Praying they receive an experience of the Father’s love, fire, and power to fill their hearts with zeal for Jesus.
 Fearing missing “THE ONE” (Matthew 18:12).

 They wait patiently, and quietly with great anticipation for you to come.
-You’ve never witnessed children so well behaved in waiting.
-You watch their eyes sparkle, and twinkle in delight as you come to them and pray.
-When finished to each one you say, “Jesus loves you” in Spanish again, and again.
+You’ve never witnessed children so well behaved in the waiting.
+You watch their eye’s sparkle, and twinkle in delight as you come to them and pray.
+When finished with each one you say, “Jesus loves you” in Spanish again, and again.

 Then you speak of a great missionary, name St. Francis Xavier who traveled to Japan and India, and known for miraculous healings.
 He became so bombarded by requests for prayer, he taught the little children to pray.
 So you ask, “who wants to learn to pray like St. Francis Xavier?”
 They all raise their hands!